dashingsoft/pyarmor/docs/advanced.rst

 Althouth `PyArmor` provides cross protection, it also could check the dynamic library in the startup to make sure it's not changed by others.
-This example uses inline plugin to check the modified time to protect the dynamic library by inserting the following comment to ``main.py``
+This example uses inline plugin to check the modified time protecting the dynamic library by inserting the following comment to ``main.py``

 .. code:: python